Preston, Lancashire: Climate

-Demographics

 Religion

-Preston has a strong Roman Catholic Christian history and tradition, recently noted by Archbishop Vincent Nichols in his Guild 2012 Mass Homily: "The history of the Christian and Catholic faith is long and deep here in Preston." with one of the proposed derivations of its name coming from 'Priests town'.
+One of the proposed derivations of the city's name coming from 'Priests' town'.
 The lamb on the city shield is a biblical image of Jesus Christ, and the same image that represented 7th-century bishop St Wilfrid, the city's patron saint who is historically linked to the city's establishment.
 The "PP" on the city shield stands for "Princeps Pacis" (Prince of Peace), another title for Christ invoking Him as protector of the city, though it is also often taken to stand for the city's nickname "Proud Preston".
 In fact, there were originally three letters "P" on the coat of arms, with one being lost over time.

-Preston lies in the Roman Catholic Diocese of Lancaster and the Anglican Diocese of Blackburn.
-There are at least 73 churches, chapels, missions and meeting houses, as well as 15 cemeteries and burial sites, for which records exist.
-A wide range of denominations are, or have been, represented in the city including: Latin Church Catholics, Baptist, Christadelphian, Congregational, Countess of Huntingdon's Connexion, Evangelical, Methodist, Pentecostal, Presbyterian, Swedenborgian and Wesleyan Methodist.
-The Society of Friends meet at the Preston Friends Meeting House at 189 St George's Road.

-In July 2016, St Ignatius Church in Preston, which had been gifted by the Catholic Diocese of Lancaster to the Syro-Malabar Catholic community, was raised to the status of a cathedral by Pope Francis.
-It now serves as the seat of the Syro-Malabar Catholic Eparchy of Great Britain.

-Built in 1826 for the Calvinistic Methodists of Lady Huntington, the Carey Baptist church, on Pole Street, was formerly known as St Paul's Chapel.
-It was purchased by the Baptists in 1855.
-The church survives today and remains very active in the community.